-immunizations

-Covered Medicare Part B services include:

-- Pneumonia vaccine - Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary - Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B - Other vaccines if you are at risk and they meet Medicare Part B coverage rules

-We also cover some vaccines under our Part D prescription drug benefit.
+What you must pay when Services that are covered for you you get these services immunizations In Network: There is no coinsurance, Covered Medicare Part B services include: copayment, or deductible Pneumonia vaccine for the pneumonia, Flu shots, once each flu season in the fall and winter, with influenza, and Hepatitis B additional flu shots if medically necessary vaccines.
+Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.

-There is no coinsurance, copayment, or deductible for the pneumonia, influenza, and Hepatitis B vaccines.

-Inpatient hospital care

-Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
-Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
-The day before you are discharged is your last inpatient day.

-Covered services include but are not limited to:

-- Semi-private room (or a private room if medically necessary)

-- Meals including special diets

-- Regular nursing services

-- Costs of special care units (such as intensive care or coronary care units)

-- Drugs and medications
+What you must pay when Services that are covered for you you get these services Inpatient hospital care In-Network: Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
+Inpatient Prior Authorization hospital care starts the day you are formally admitted to the Required unless admitted hospital with a doctor's order.
+The day before you are due to a medical discharged is your last inpatient day. emergency.
+Covered services include but are not limited to: Semi-private room (or a private room if medically You pay \$0 copay per day necessary) for days 1-7.
+Meals including special diets You pay \$295 copay per Regular nursing services day for days 8 - 90.
+Costs of special care units (such as intensive care or coronary care units) Drugs and medications You pay a \$682 Lab tests coinsurance per lifetime X-rays and other radiology services reserve day after day 90 for Necessary surgical and medical supplies each benefit period up to 60 days over your lifetime Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy A benefit period begins the Inpatient substance abuse services day you're admitted as an

-- Lab tests

-- X-rays and other radiology services

-- Necessary surgical and medical supplies

-- Use of appliances, such as wheelchairs

-- Operating and recovery room costs

-- Physical, occupational, and speech language therapy

-- Inpatient substance abuse services

-You pay a \$1,340 deductible for days 1-60 of each benefit period

-You pay a \$335 coinsurance per day for days 61-90 of each benefit period

-You pay a \$670 coinsurance per lifetime reserve day after day 90 for each benefit period up to 60 days over your lifetime

-These are 2018 cost sharing amounts and may change for 2019.
-Signature Advantage (HMO SNP) will provide updated rates as soon as they are released.

 A benefit period begins the day you're admitted as an inpatient in a hospital or SNF.
 The benefit period ends when you haven't received any inpatient hospital care (or skilled care in a SNF) for 60 days in a row.
 If you go into a hospital or SNF after one benefit period has ended, a new benefit period begins.
 You must pay the inpatient hospital deductible for each benefit period.

-There's no limit to the number of benefit periods.
+There's no limit to the number of benefit periods during the plan year.